bparanj/Essential-TDD/en/appendix/appendix.markdown

 The first argument of the describe block in a spec is name of the class or module under test.
 It is the subject.
 It can also be a string.
 The second is an optional string.
 It is a good practice to include the second string argument that describes the class and make sure that it does not have 'And', 'Or' or 'But'.
-If it obeys Single responsibility principle that it will not contain those words.
+If it obeys Single Responsibility Principle that it will not contain those words.

 2.

 specify "[Method Under Test] [Scenario] [Expected Behavior]" do

 end

+Same thing can be accomplished by using describe, context and specify methods together.
+Refer the RSpec book to learn more.

 3.